The 11 Very Best Shropshire Towns to Visit

 4 | Bridgnorth

 Next up is Bridgnorth, which happens to be located a few miles down the River Severn from Ironbridge in the Severn Valley.
-It’s another wonderful town in Shropshire with plenty of things to do to keep you occupied for a few hours.
-Bridgnorth’s little claim to fame is the castle ruins lean at a 17-degree angle, three times more than the Leaning Tower of Pisa in Italy.
+It’s another wonderful town in Shropshire with plenty of activities to keep you occupied for a few hours.
+Bridgnorth’s little claim to fame is that the castle ruins lean at a 17-degree angle, three times more than the Leaning Tower of Pisa in Italy.
 Granted, the ruins aren’t quite as impressive as the Leaning Tower of Pisa!

 Shropshire Towns to Visit 011